 • Context-aware scams

-Self-learning malware can evolve during an attack, making it harder to stop.
+Key Concern: During this AI era, self-learning malware can evolve during an attack, making it harder to detect and stop

 • Scan vulnerabilities automatically